Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Method

-After obtaining the position of the user, we set the desired position of the cane robot as control inputs, and then we use the PID controller to control the velocity of the cane robot.

-The cane robot is equipped with Mecanum wheels, as shown in \textbf{Fig. 1.} We calculated the inverse kinematic relationship between the cane robot's velocity in each direction and the motor's rotational speed in accordance with the method presented in\cite{Mecanum }.
-The relationship is as follows:

-where $r$ is the radius of the Mecanum wheel, and $[w_1,w_2,w_3,w_4]^T$ is the angular velocity of the motor. $v_x,v_y$ is the velocity of the cane robot in xy direction, and $w_z$ is the angular velocity of the robot.
+After obtaining the user's position, we set the desired position of the cane robot as control inputs, and then we use the PID controller to control the position of the cane robot.
+We calculated the inverse kinematic relationship between the cane robot's velocity in each direction and the motor's rotational speed in accordance with the method presented in\cite{Mecanum }.
+The relationship is as follows: where $r$ is the radius of the Mecanum wheel, and $[w_1,w_2,w_3,w_4]^T$ is the angular velocity of the motor. $v_x,v_y$ is the velocity of the cane robot in the \textit{x-y} direction, and $w_z$ is the angular velocity of the robot.